wangyanckxx/Single-Underwater-Image-Enhancement-and-Color-Restoration/README.md

 ## Easy Usage
 1. Complete the running environment configuration;
 2. Put the inputs images to corresponding folders :
-  - (create 'InputImages' and 'OutputImages' folders, then the raw images to 'InputImages' folder);
+  - (create 'InputImages' and 'OutputImages' folders, then put raw images to 'InputImages' folder);
 3. Python main.py;
 4. Find the enhanced/restored images in "OutputImages" folder.